Board of Visitors members hold final series of meetings for 2020

 Business Affairs and Audit Committee

 Committee Chair Gregory Burton began the meeting by introducing University Auditor Margaret McManus.
-McManus reported that 100% of University expenditures were reviewed, and all were found in compliance with the Board’s guidelines.
+McManus reported that 100% of University discretionary fund expenditures were reviewed, and all were found in compliance with the Board’s guidelines.

 Vice President for Finance and Administration and Chief Financial Officer Chad A. Reed updated the committee on several of the University’s capital projects in progress, including the Center for Adaptive Innovation and Creativity, as well as The Highlander, a hotel and conference center and the River Campus project.